 Meagan Terlep is the Director of Child and Family Services.
 Terlep has been with the organization since 2009.
 She is responsible for supervising the financial and clinical programming of our Child and Family Services teams across 10 counties in Indiana.

-She is a graduate of the University of Indianapolis in Indianapolis, Indiana with a Masters degree in Clinical Psychology – Mental Health Counseling.
-She is a member of the Suicide Prevention workgroup, Alternatives to Detention workgroup, Youth Services Center Advisory Board, Wayne County Child Fatality Review Board, and Council for Youth Development.
+She is a graduate of the University of Indianapolis in Indianapolis, Indiana with an MA in Clinical Psychology – Mental Health Counseling.
+She is a member of the Suicide Prevention workgroup, Alternatives to Detention workgroup, Youth Services Center Advisory Board, Wayne County Child Fatality Review Board and Council for Youth Development.
 She is also an ASIST trainer and a volunteer at Wheeler Mission.

-Dr. Vinita Watts has served as Medical Director for Centerstone Indiana for more than 3 years but has been at Centerstone since 1990.
+Dr. Vinita Watts has served as Medical Director in Indiana for more than 3 years but has been at Centerstone since 1990.
 While she was in private practice she provided services for the clinic.

-Watts earned her medical degree at University of Kentucky with her adult residency and child/adolescent fellowship there as well.
+Watts earned her MD at University of Kentucky with her adult residency and child/adolescent fellowship there as well.
 She is board certified in both fields.